Regiment of Light Dragoons (United States): Bladensburg and Baltimore

-Engagements at Baltimore

-Lieutenant Colonel Jacint Laval's dragoons took part in engagements of Baltimore on September 14, 1814.
+Laval's dragoons took part in the Battle of Baltimore on September 14, 1814.
 The dragoons conducted a rear guard action in a fighting retreat with Stansbury's brigade who were withdrawing to Baltimore.
-After the British were driven off and retreated.
-The U.S. dragoons, American light infantry, and other cavalry pursued the retreating British.
-But the Americans were very exhausted and could only capture a few British stragglers.
+Once the Americans discovered that the British were withdrawing from the area around Baltimore, they pursued them but were very exhausted and could only capture a few stragglers.

 Skirmish at Kirby’s Windmill

-On October 31, 1814.
-An American commander named Major Robert Crutchfield commanded a combined brigade of light infantry, riflemen, artillery, and other infantry.
-Captain John A. Burd who commanded the dragoons of the 1st regiment was also part of this task force.
-The Americans attempted to ambush a British amphibious raiding force that was pillaging the land.
-Captain Burd and his dragoons were commanded to creep up concealed on the British and surprise attack them at the same time with Crutchfield's brigade.
-However, Burd and his dragoons charged the British when they spotted them instead of waiting for the brigade to show up.
-The British were surprised by the charge and surrendered.
-The dragoons was about to achieve victory but someone shouted an order to retreat and the dragoons were withdrawing from the field.
-Captain Burd realized the error and ordered his dragoons to form up and charge again.
-But this had given the British time to regroup and from a defense behind a fence breastwork.
-The British opened a heavy volley decimating the charging dragoons.
-Captain Burd was wounded.
-The dragoons withdrew losing 2 wounded, 2 captured, and a number of horses also killed.
-But the dragoons withdrew with 2 British prisoners.
-But the American combined brigade showed up much later than expected a bit too late as the British were withdrawing in an orderly matter on their barges.
-The American brigade opened fire with their small arms and cannons slightly damaging two British barges.
-The British ships fired their heavy artillery scattering the Americans and allowing the British to withdraw safely.
-But the American brigade did capture 5 more British prisoners.
+On October 31, 1814, American Major Robert Crutchfield, leading a combined brigade which included light dragoons under Captain John A. Burd, attempted to ambush a British amphibious raiding force consisting of Royal Marines and Royal Navy sailors.
+Burd's dragoons were ordered to ambush the raiding force in conjunction with the rest of the brigade.
+However, Burd and his dragoons charged the British when they spotted them instead of waiting for the rest of Crutchfield's brigade.
+The troops the dragoons attacked were surprised and asked for quarter, though someone shouted an order to retreat and the dragoons began withdrawing.
+Burd realizing the error, ordered his men to form up and charge again, though by this point the formerly surrendering troops had regrouped and formed a defensive line behind a fence breastwork.

+The British proceeded to fire a volley at the charging dragoons, wounding Burd.
+The dragoons withdrew with two prisoners, having suffering two men wounded and a further two captured.
+The rest of the brigade finally arrived as the raiding party was withdrawing in an orderly matter onto their barges.
+The Americans opened fire with their small arms and cannons, slightly damaging two barges, but the British warships offshore bombarded Crutchfield's brigade, scattering it and allowing the British to withdraw safely.
+Despite being forced to withdraw, the brigade captured five more prisoners.